Katherine Lubin Benson is a partner in our San Francisco office specializing in securities and derivative suits and

 Katherine was also a key member of the Lieff Cabraser team representing Co-Lead Plaintiff Fire and Police Pension Association of Colorado in a shareholder derivative action against Wells Fargo’s current and former officers and directors arising from the illicit sales practices scandal.
 The case settled for a $240 million cash payment and corporate governance reforms in April 2020.
 The settlement represents the largest insurer-funded derivative settlement in history.

-Katherine serves as a Lawyer Representative to the Ninth Circuit Judicial Council.
-She serves on the Board of Directors of the Bar Association of San Francisco.
-She is also on the Board of the Northern District Practice Program, which provides continuing legal education programming for judges and practitioners in the district, and of East Bay Community Law Center, a non-profit affiliated with Berkeley Law providing free legal services to low-income communities.
-Between 2012 and 2017, she coached a Berkeley Law mock trial team competing in the American Bar Association’s Labor and Employment Trial Advocacy Competition.
+Katherine serves as a Lawyer Representative to the Ninth Circuit Judicial Council, and on the Board of Directors of the Bar Association of San Francisco and the Northern District Practice Program.
+She previously served on the Board of East Bay Community Law Center.
+Between 2012 and 2017, she coached a Berkeley Law mock trial team.